barryclark/jekyll-now/_posts/2018-11-01-Translating-Videos-to-Natural-Language-Using-Deep-Recurrent-Neural-Networks.md

 ![Figure1](./../images/paper4-1.png)

-*The structure of the video description network*
+*Figure 1.
+The structure of the video description network*

 To summarize the process in 3 steps: